apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 multi-row insert.
 This reduces database round trips and commits when many persistence ids write small events at the same time.
 It adds latency and changes failure behavior, see @ref:[Tradeoffs](#tradeoffs).

-The batched journal requires `use-app-timestamp` and `db-timestamp-monotonic-increasing` to be enabled, which is the same timestamp mode that the MySQL dialect requires.
+The batched journal requires `use-app-timestamp` and `db-timestamp-monotonic-increasing`, which the `batched-journal` configuration block enables for this plugin.
+This is the same timestamp mode that the MySQL dialect requires.
 With `db-timestamp-monotonic-increasing` the database does not enforce increasing timestamps per persistence id, so the application clock must not move backwards between two writes of the same entity.
 The backtracking queries of @ref:[eventsBySlices](query.md) recover events that were stored with an out-of-order timestamp.
+Batching is only supported for the Postgres and Yugabyte dialects.

 ### Batched Journal Configuration

-To enable the batched journal, update `application.conf`:
+To enable the batched journal, point the journal plugin at the `batched-journal` block and update `application.conf`:

 ```
-pekko.persistence.r2dbc {
-  # required by the batched journal
-  use-app-timestamp = on
-  db-timestamp-monotonic-increasing = on
+pekko.persistence.journal.plugin = "pekko.persistence.r2dbc.batched-journal"

-  journal {
+pekko.persistence.r2dbc.batched-journal {
-    class = "org.apache.pekko.persistence.r2dbc.journal.R2dbcBatchJournal"
+  max-queue-size = 10000 # optional, default value
   max-batch-size = 100 # optional, default value
   max-batch-time = 2ms # optional, default value
 }
-}
 ```

 The batched journal uses the following settings, in addition to the settings of the default journal:

+- `max-queue-size`: Maximum number of write requests buffered before they are flushed.
+A write request is rejected with a failure when the queue has reached this limit.
+Must be at least 1. `max-batch-size` must be less than or equal to `max-queue-size`.
 - `max-batch-size`: Maximum number of write requests in one batch.
 One request can contain several events when the persistent actor uses `persistAll` or `persistAsync`.
 A batch is flushed when this many requests are buffered.